 Packing lunch for school seems to always be a huge pain for me.
 It takes a while to pack in the morning when we are already rushing to get out the door.
 Plus, most of the time the kids come home with half their lunch not eaten.

-How to Make Kid Friendly Lunch Kabobs
+How to Make Lunch Kabobs for Kids School Lunch

-The lunch kabobs are very versatile and can be made with a huge variety of items to please any kids.
+The kabobs for school lunches are very versatile and can be made with a huge variety of items to please any kid.
 I start out with some type of lunch meat.
-Whatever your kids like best and roll it up onto a toothpick.

-Next I cut up some type of cheese for the other end of the toothpick.
-I have used cheddar, string cheese and Babybel cheese.
-However, any hard type of cheese will work.
+Next, I cut up some type of cheese for the other end of the toothpick.
+I have used cheddar, string cheese, and Babybel cheese.

 Lastly, I add a fruit or vegetable to the other end of the toothpick.
 I have used tomatoes, grapes, cuties, cantaloupe, mango.

 I can easily customize the kabobs to each kids liking to make sure they eat their lunch.
 And when the Tupperware comes home empty I know it was a winner.